WLM query monitoring rules - Amazon Redshift

 The rules in a given queue apply only to queries running in that queue.
 A rule is independent of other rules.

 WLM evaluates metrics every 10 seconds.
-If more than one rule is triggered during the same period, WLM initiates the most severe action—abort, then hop, then log.
+If more than one rule is triggered during the same period, WLM chooses the rule with the most severe action.
+If the action for two rules has the same severity, WLM runs the rules in alphabetical order, based on the rule name.
 If the action is hop or abort, the action is logged and the query is evicted from the queue.
 If the action is log, the query continues to run in the queue.
 WLM initiates only one log action per query per rule.
 If the queue contains other rules, those rules remain in effect.
 If the action is hop and the query is routed to another queue, the rules for the new queue apply.
-For more information about query monitoring and tracking actions taken on specific queries, see the collection of samples at Working with short query acceleration.
+For more information about query monitoring and tracking actions taken on specific queries, see the collection of samples at Short query acceleration.

 When all of a rule's predicates are met, WLM writes a row to the STL_WLM_RULE_ACTION system table.
 In addition, Amazon Redshift records query metrics for currently running queries to STV_QUERY_METRICS.
 Metrics for completed queries are stored in STL_QUERY_METRICS.